GoogleCloudPlatform/vertex-ai-samples/notebooks/official/README.md

 [AutoML tabular binary classification model with online explanations](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/explainable_ai/sdk_automl_tabular_classification_online_explain.ipynb)

 <blockquote>
-In this tutorial, you learn to use AutoML to create a tabular binary classification model from a Python script, and then learn to use Vertex AI Online Prediction to make online predictions with explanations.
+In this tutorial, you learn to use `AutoML` to create a tabular binary classification model from a Python script, and then learn to use `Vertex AI Online Prediction` to make online predictions with explanations.

 This tutorial uses the following Google Cloud ML services:

-- Vertex AI AutoML
+- `Vertex AI AutoML`
-- Vertex AI Prediction
+- `Vertex AI Prediction`
-- Vertex Explainable AI
+- `Vertex Explainable AI`
-- Vertex AI Model resource
+- `Vertex AI Model` resource
-- Vertex AI Endpoint resource
+- `Vertex AI Endpoint` resource

 The steps performed include:

-- Create a Vertex Dataset resource.
+- Create a `Vertex AI Dataset` resource.
-- Train an AutoML tabular binary classification model.
+- Train an `AutoML` tabular binary classification model.
 - View the model evaluation metrics for the trained model.
-- Create a serving Endpoint resource.
+- Create a serving `Endpoint` resource.
-- Deploy the Model resource to a serving Endpoint resource.
+- Deploy the `Model` resource to a serving `Endpoint` resource.
 - Make an online prediction request with explainability.
-- Undeploy the Model resource.
+- Undeploy the `Model` resource.
 </blockquote>

 [Custom tabular regression model with batch explanations](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/explainable_ai/sdk_custom_tabular_regression_batch_explain.ipynb)

 <blockquote>
-In this tutorial, you learn to use Vertex AI Training and Explainable AI to create a custom image classification model with explanations, and then you learn to use Vertex AI Batch Prediction to make a batch prediction request with explanations.
+In this tutorial, you learn to use `Vertex AI Training` and `Explainable AI` to create a custom image classification model with explanations, and then you learn to use `Vertex AI Batch Prediction` to make a batch prediction request with explanations.

 This tutorial uses the following Google Cloud ML services:

-- Vertex AI Training
+- `Vertex AI Training`
-- Vertex AI Batch Prediction
+- `Vertex AI Batch Prediction`
-- Vertex Explainable AI
+- `Vertex Explainable AI`
-- Vertex AI Model resource
+- `Vertex AI Mode`l resource

 The steps performed include:

-- Create a Vertex AI custom job for training a TensorFlow model.
+- Create a `Vertex A`I custom job for training a TensorFlow model.
 - View the model evaluation for the trained model.
 - Set explanation parameters for when the model is deployed.
-- Upload the trained model artifacts and explanations as a Model resource.
+- Upload the trained model artifacts and explanations as a `Model` resource.
 - Make a batch prediction with explanations.
 </blockquote>

 [Custom tabular regression model with online explanations](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/explainable_ai/sdk_custom_tabular_regression_online_explain.ipynb)

 <blockquote>
-In this tutorial, you learn to use Vertex AI Training and Explainable AI to create a custom image classification model with explanations, and then you learn to use Vertex AI Prediction to make an online prediction request with explanations.
+In this tutorial, you learn to use `Vertex AI Training` and `Explainable AI` to create a custom image classification model with explanations, and then you learn to use `Vertex AI Prediction` to make an online prediction request with explanations.

 This tutorial uses the following Google Cloud ML services:

-- Vertex AI Training
+- `Vertex AI Training`
-- Vertex AI Prediction
+- `Vertex AI Prediction`
-- Vertex Explainable AI
+- `Vertex Explainable AI`
-- Vertex AI Model resource
+- `Vertex AI Model` resource
-- Vertex AI Endpoint resource
+- `Vertex AI Endpoint` resource

 The steps performed include:

-- Create a Vertex AI custom job for training a TensorFlow model.
+- Create a `Vertex AI` custom job for training a TensorFlow model.
 - View the model evaluation for the trained model.
 - Set explanation parameters for when the model is deployed.
-- Upload the trained model artifacts and explanations as a Model resource.
+- Upload the trained model artifacts and explanations as a `Model` resource.
-- Create a serving Endpoint resource.
+- Create a serving `Endpoint` resource.
-- Deploy the Model resource to a serving Endpoint resource.
+- Deploy the `Model` resource to a serving `Endpoint` resource.
 - Make a prediction with explanation.
-- Undeploy the Model resource.
+- Undeploy the `Model` resource.
 </blockquote>

 [Custom image classification model with batch predictions](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/explainable_ai/sdk_custom_image_classification_batch_explain.ipynb)